 In the agreement, all parties involved agreed to an end to the land, tax and gaming disputes.
 They also agree to the Nation’s exclusive gaming rights in a ten county Central New York region.
-At the same time, the Nation agrees to invest 25 percent of its net gaming revenue from its slot machines (roughly $50 million a year) in the state and surrounding counties.
+At the same time, the Nation agrees to invest 25 percent of its net gaming revenue from its slot machines in the state and surrounding counties.
 This effectively makes New York State a partner with the Nation.

 This compact, forged through collaborative negotiation between the Nation, Gov. Andrew Cuomo and county leaders, was passed by the New York State legislature on June 22, 2013 and was soon ratified by federal courts, thus cementing it in perpetuity.